London bankers baffled by protest camp's aims-survey

 The protesters, who pitched about 200 tents by St Paul's in October, have resisted various eviction attempts.
 They have also had a fraught relationship with the Church of England because of their proximity to the cathedral.

-But the Church has also channeled the debate between protesters and the financial industry, setting up a meeting with Financial Services Authority head Hector Sants last week.
+But the Church has also channelled the debate between protesters and the financial industry, setting up a meeting with Financial Services Authority head Hector Sants last week.

 Few bankers have directly engaged with protesters, however, including those based in offices around St Paul's.